zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

 This section describes how to configure your development environment and to build Zephyr applications in a Microsoft Windows environment.

-This guide was tested by compiling and running the Zephyr's sample applications on Windows versions 7 and 8.1 (and should work with Windows 10 as well).
+This guide was tested by building the Zephyr :ref:`hello_world` sample application on Windows versions 7, 8.1, and 10.

 Update Your Operating System
 ****************************